toriseymour83-cell/MythosDB/docs/csv_quality_checks.md

 1,Homer,Traditional author of the Iliad, Odyssey, and other works
 ```

-The commas inside the note make the row look like it has extra columns.
+The commas inside the note make the row appear to have extra columns.

 Correct version: